 Additional Materials Required:

-The graduate application, application fee, and official transcripts are to be submitted to the Graduate Recruitment and Admissions Office.
-Official transcripts must be sent directly to the Graduate Recruitment and Admissions Office from each institution attended except Central Connecticut State University.
+The graduate application, application fee, and official transcripts are to be submitted directly to Graduate Recruitment and Admissions Office from each institution attended except Central Connecticut State University.

 When an applicant’s admission folder is complete, it will be forwarded to the department chair.
 The Departmental Graduate Committee will make a recommendation for acceptance.
 Students who are accepted will be assigned an advisor at the time of acceptance.
 If applicable, a thesis advising committee will be assigned after the student begins the program of study.